 The Board of Directors has nominated and urges you to vote "For" the election of the six nominees identified below who have been nominated to serve as directors until the next Annual Meeting of Stockholders or until their successors are duly elected and qualified.
 Proxies solicited hereby will be voted "For" all six nominees unless stockholders specify otherwise in their proxies.
-The affirmative vote of the holders of a plurality of the Common Stock present in person or by proxy at the meeting is required for election of the nominees.
+The six nominees who receive the highest number of affirmative votes of the shares voting shall be elected as directors.

-If, at the time of the 2001 Annual Meeting of Stockholders, any of the nominees should be unable or decline to serve, the discretionary authority provided in the proxy may be used to vote for a substitute or substitutes designated by the Board of Directors.
+If, at the time of the 2002 Annual Meeting of Stockholders, any of the nominees should be unable or decline to serve, the discretionary authority provided in the proxy may be used to vote for a substitute or substitutes designated by the Board of Directors.
 The Board of Directors has no reason to believe that any substitute nominee or nominees will be required.